Jamazi4/bimcat/node-notes.md

 Things to remember now: group input only works for group slots right now.

+now start on making the logic for group node work

 ### --03-08-2025--

-now start on making the logic for group node work
+so group node is done and it works automatically.

+THE EXTRUDE CAPPING FOR LINESTRINGS DOES NOT WORK CORRECTLY FOR GROUP

 current plan: